 We assessed NZICA's policies in relation to continuing professional development (CPD) and International Education Standard 8 (IES8) requirements of members, as well as its monitoring and disciplinary protocols related to licensed auditors meeting their ongoing competence requirements.
-As part of NZICA's annual confirmation process, licensed auditors must provide NZICA with CPD records as well as individual auditors' IES8 learning plans.
-NZICA reviews a sample of these confirmations.
+NZICA monitors annual declarations of CPD hours and, for a sample, request the records.

-We reviewed a sample of the licensed auditors reviewed by NZICA in the review period, noting NZICA implemented a number of improvements in the review period in response to our prior recommendations.
+We reviewed a sample of three licensed auditors reviewed by NZICA in the review period, noting NZICA requires a good level of record keeping, and has enhanced follow-up on evidence to support CPD statements.

-We also considered NZICA's educational programme, which includes online training such as webinars, events, workshops and podcasts and collaborations with CAANZ and other learning providers.
+We also considered NZICA's educational programme, which includes online training such as webinars, events, workshops and podcasts, and collaborations with CAANZ and other learning providers.
 We reviewed a sample of these to determine the quality of courses promoting auditor competence and whether they respond to evolving issues and address the needs of the industry.
-NZICA takes a serious view of training, ensuring there is a suite of courses available to members covering a wide range of topics and targeting different competency levels
+NZICA takes a serious view of training, ensuring there is a suite of courses available to members covering a wide range of topics and targeting different competency levels.

 We found training provided to the licensed population is sufficient to maintain and extend knowledge of auditing and accounting standards.
-Regarding CPD and IES8 monitoring, we made recommendations to NZICA to enhance its confirmation process and follow-up procedures.
+Regarding CPD and IES8 monitoring, we made recommendations to NZICA to continue to work with firms and auditors with regards to evidencing CPD undertaken.
 Overall, we concluded NZICA's systems to promote and monitor the competence of licensed auditors to be adequate and effective during the review period.